chiel/slides.js/README.md

     direction your transition needs to go
   - `position` - this indicates which position the slide should take, in the case of displaying multiple slides at once
+  - `isActive` - whether this is the actual active slide